C-Meisel/CSM_Functions__/README.md

-This module consists of convenience functions to help streamline research
+This module consists of convenience functions to help streamline my research

-source test_csm/bin/activate